A BRIEF HISTORY OF ETHIOPIA

 Fortunately the Communist regime in Ethiopia was overthrown in 1991.
 In 1993 Eritrea became independent.
 In Ethiopia a new constitution was introduced in 1994 and elections were held in 1995.

 In the early 21st century the economy of Ethiopia grew rapidly.
-Although Ethiopia is still poor there is reason to be optimistic about its future.
-Today the population of Ethiopia is 99 million.
+Although Ethiopia remains poor there is every reason to be optimistic about its future.
+Today the population of Ethiopia is 105 million.

 A brief history of Tunisia